HenriqueOCabral/HenriqueOCabral/README.md

 - I’m currently learning javascript, React, Node and PHP.

-- I’m looking for help with advanced algorithms and data structures.
+- I’m looking for help with algorithms and data structures.

 - Ask me about anything.
 </br>